superseriousbusiness/gotosocial/ROADMAP.md

 ## Beta Aims

 The milestone for beta in GoToSocial's case is to have a feature set that roughly compares to existing popular ActivityPub server implementations (minus features which we don't see as particularly important or useful).
-The beta milestone also includes GoToSocial-specific features which we believe are vital for user safety, such as local-only posting, blocklist subscriptions, and so on.
+The beta milestone also includes GoToSocial-specific features which, we believe, are vital for user safety, such as local-only posting, block list subscriptions, and so on.

 Once feature parity is roughly in place, we will use beta time to start adding and polishing bonus features like slow federation, group moderation decisions, migration tooling, etc.